jbakse/site_builder/docs/pixels/plan.md

 ## Learning Objectives
 - Understand how raster image data is represented in memory.
+- Consider relationship between vector images, raster images, p5.js drawing api, and pixel access.
+- Explore per-pixel image generation.
-- Explore per-pixel image generation and image processing.
+- Explore per-pixel image processing.
 - Explore using an image as a data input.
 - Technical: Using p5's `get()` and `set()` function to read and write pixel values.
-- Technical: Using p5's `pixel[]` array to work with pixel data directly.
+- Technical: Using p5's `pixel[]` array to work with pixel data directly and faster.

 ### Announcements